 Distributed Marketing Templates Streamline Local Marketing Efforts

 The most effective brand managers use templates, and their local marketers are more likely to create compliant beautiful collateral.
 Almost everything that your franchisees and marketers use to promote your brand at the local level could benefit from being templated to achieve national consistency and professional-looking designs.
 Providing your locals with the raw materials they need, from hospitality rack cards to restaurant bill presenters, can enable them to execute local advertising well, and quickly.

 Your local advertising needs to be perfect, even after your franchisees or local marketers have added their contact information.
-CampaignDrive is purpose-built to fill this need.
+CampaignDrive by Pica9 is purpose-built to fill this need.
 Graphic designers can import templates in seconds from InDesign, and set rules for typography, image section, and image resizing.
-Once your layouts are transformed into intuitive templates, your local marketers can deploy them exactly when and where they need.
+Once your layouts are transformed into intuitive brand templates, your local marketers can deploy them exactly when and where they need.

-To learn how some of the world's largest distributed brands use templates and other local marketing technology to improve brand consistency and boost sales, check out Distributed Marketing on Steroids: The Brand Manager’s Guide to Designing and Managing Local Marketing Assets Without Breaking a Sweat.
+To learn how some of the world's largest distributed brands use templates and other local marketing technology to improve distributed brand consistency and boost sales, check out Distributed Marketing on Steroids: The Brand Manager’s Guide to Designing and Managing Local Marketing Assets Without Breaking a Sweat.